Maine Field Sobriety Tests

 If have been arrested for OUI in Maine, than you are probably already aware of what a sobriety test is.
 For those who are new to the area of DUI law, sobriety tests are the way police officers evaluate whether they believe you are under the influence of alcohol or not.
 There are 2 types of sobriety tests, field sobriety tests and chemical tests.
 Chemical tests measure the alcohol in your system (BAC) and involve taking a blood, breath or urine sample.
 These tests tend to be the more accurate of the two types, but take longer to produce results.
 The other more subjective type of test is field sobriety tests.
 It is easy to make a mistake performing field sobriety tests for many reasons yet they are used very often in DUI arrests.

 Field sobriety tests are one means that officers have to examine if a driver appears to be under the influence before making a DUI arrest.
 There are various tests that an officer can choose to use or they may decide to combine more than one.
-These tests are used to asses a number of aspects of the individual being questioned for DWI, and the officer will typically be looking at more than just the immediate answers
+These tests are used to assess a number of aspects of the individual being questioned for DWI, and the officer will typically be looking at more than just the immediate answers

 Field Sobriety Tests in Maine